War widens as Israeli and US planes pound Iran and Tehran and its proxies hit back

 “Combat operations continue at this time in full force, and they will continue until all of our objectives are achieved,” Trump said in a video message Sunday.

-The American leader, however, has also signaled he would be open to dialogue with the new leadership in Iran.
+The American leader, however, has also signaled he would be open to dialogue with Iran's new leadership — which could be chosen soon.

 In an indication that the conflict could draw in other nations, Britain, France and Germany said Sunday they were ready to work with the U.S. to help stop Iran’s attacks.